 Keeping these statements alive requires effectively communicating intent and aligning people to undertake action towards achieving them.
 Let’s assume we get that first part right and everyone is aware of the intentions that have been articulated.
 How do we get people to commit their time and resources to collective goals even over their own?
 How do we translate our intentions into action?
 These are tough questions when you consider them on an organizational scale.

 There are many ways to tackle those questions.
 I’m going to focus on operating rhythm — the Meetings, Rhythm, and Coordination field in the OS canvas — because I believe it’s one of the most , if not the most , powerful tool for bringing strategy to life and maintaining it as driver of how we work.

 We are all accustomed to a certain combination of standing meetings, processes, and reviews.
 But, as Aaron pointed out in his piece on organizational debt, it’s often the case that processes or meetings are added without taking a step back to look at the whole system.
 When something is added to our rhythm, we typically forget to consider what should subsequently be removed or rearranged.
 Before we know it we have a jungle of calendar invites and processes that get in the way rather than a system of meetings that clears space for us to get work done.

 Your meetings, rhythm, and methods for coordination shouldn’t just be a hodgepodge of decades-old decisions.

 Meetings and processes should be designed to create space for the conversations your organization needs to have.

-Process and meetings — which create an operating rhythm — should be designed to drive the organization: to create shared ownership of organizational intentions, drive coordinated execution, and foster focused, continuous modifications to keep direction relevant to demands from the market.
+Process and meetings — which create an operating rhythm — should be designed to drive the organization: to create shared ownership of organizational intentions, drive coordinated execution, and foster continuous steering to keep direction relevant to demands from the market.
 Conversations about driving and adjusting intent shouldn’t come up only because of individual initiative; they should be baked into the way you run and review operations.

 Designing Forums and Finding Your Rhythm